owen-totem-space/aqueduct-child-theme/README.md

 ## Updating

 1. It's possible to push updates from the github repository.
 This will prompt a theme update in the same way that a wordpress repository theme would.
 Any issues or additional features can be addressed with updates.

-2. It's possible to transfer ownership of the github repo in future, should that be necessary.
-All code can be viewed and other people can contribute if necessary.

-3. I would not expect much in the way of issues, considering the kind of changes I've made.

-4. In reality it would probably be better to use another theme or develop another theme to make any significant changes in future.
-This is just a child theme reliant on the code of the Aqueduct Theme.

 <br>
 <br>